 Some practitioners also claim that homeopathy can prevent malaria or other diseases.
 There is no evidence to support this and no scientifically plausible way that homeopathy can prevent diseases.

-The National Institute of Health and Clinical Excellence (NICE) advises the NHS on proper use of treatments.
+The National Institute of Health and Care Excellence (NICE) advises the NHS on proper use of treatments.
 NICE currently does not recommend that homeopathy should be used in the treatment of any health condition.